Does Crawfish.com sell a 60 Quart Crawfish Pot?

 Bigger than a 60 Quart Crawfish Pot

 To properly boil crawfish, you generally boil for less than five minutes, but soak for about 30 minutes.
 When you factor in the boil time (even if you have a double jet burner), you need to add at least another 10 minutes for each batch.
 That is at least 40 minutes for each batch, with soak time and time to boil.
 Do you really want to be boiling crawfish all day to save about $30?
 That is a one time $30 cost, on a crawfish pot and burner that you will use for years to come.
+Even if you were to use a dual jet burner, you would be heating the water to a boil faster.
+But you would still have the same capacity in pot size.
+A 60 quart crawfish pot just isn't big enough.

 The Right Crawfish Cooking Pots